AlfredoMartins/phone-task-testing/readme.md

 ### Plan

 ### Test Items
-We are testing all the features the application can perform (complete CRUD).
+We are testing all the features the application can perform (according to the specification provided).

 ### Software Risk Issues
 By adding more than 10^8 entries in our database, the application tends to load all the mobile phones slowly due to the complexity and ammount of data which might lead to a bug.